 Applicants must fulfill one of the following two testing options:

-Option A: SAT or Option B: ACT with Writing.
+Option A: SAT or Option B: ACT.
 Applicants for whom English is a second language should refer to our English proficiency testing recommendations.
 See Standardized Tests for test dates and Wellesley's school codes.

 Write your application essay(s)